ryanallen/openmindapp/meditations/content.md

 		3.1.3	Each breath has a beginning, a middle, and an end.
 		3.1.4	There is a moment between breaths of stillness.
 		3.1.5	Eventually the breath becomes subtle, peaceful, and still.
-	3.2	[Reminder ] Notice if the mind wanders and gently bring your focus back to the breath, without judging.
 4. [Stabilization] Allow one's breathing to calm down, which calms down the mind, which calms down the breath.
-	4.1	[Reminder] Notice if the mind wanders and gently switch focus back to the breath, 4.2	without judging.
+	[Reminder] Notice if the attention wanders, label it thinking, or feeling, and bring the attention back.
 5. [Contemplate what is skillful]
 6. [Contemplate the mind] Realize this experience is empty of an objective self, because it arises from the mind.
 7. [Purification] Allow the mind to be free now, letting go of any focus.
 Every thing is everything.
-8. [Prepare] Bring the attention back to the breath.
-Back to the body.
-Back to the senses.
+8. [Prepare] And now bring the attention back to the breath, back to the body, back to the senses.
 ---

 Contemplate What is Skillful (Groups)